Data Centers in Hanover

 Power Analysis

-Average Cost Of Power Industrial electricity rates typically range from $0.12 to $0.14 per kWh as of September 2025.
-This pricing is competitive for the Northeast region and can offer significant operational savings compared to locating in central NYC.
+Average Cost Of Power Industrial electricity rates in the Hanover area typically range from $0.11 to $0.14/kWh as of September 2025.
+This pricing is competitive for the Northeast and offers a predictable operational expense model for compute-intensive deployments.

 Market Access, Business & Tax Climate